arturs-razmuss/ai-tests/README.md

 [ExchangeServiceTest](src/test/java/com/arpc/aitests/ExchangeServiceTest.java)

 By far the best outcome was achieved when I wrote 2 tests by hand and then asked CodiumAI to add additional tests.
-They reused the helper class I had created and followed the same style of tests 🎉.
+They reused the helper class I had created and followed the same style of tests .

 ### Diffblue
 Diffblue is a commercial product that also offers a free community plugin.
-It's main feature seems to be generating tests for a whole project.
-However, this feature is only available in commercial version and my today's experiment focuses on a single class.
+Its main feature is generating tests for a whole project.
+However, this feature is only available in the commercial version and today's experiment focuses on a single class.

 It's easy to use!

-After installing the plugin you can quickly generate tests by just one click.
+After installing the plugin you can quickly generate tests with just one click.
 ![CodiumAI chat](screenshots/diffblue/testsForPackage.png)

-Few moments later
+A few moments later
 ![CodiumAI chat](screenshots/diffblue/generationOutput.png)
-A new file [ExchangeServiceDiffblueTest](src/test/java/com/arpc/aitests/ExchangeServiceDiffblueTest.java) was generatated and what surprised me the most it compiled and passed all the tests it had written.
-Regarding the test quality please see for yourself, I think there is plenty to be desired.
+A new file [ExchangeServiceDiffblueTest](src/test/java/com/arpc/aitests/ExchangeServiceDiffblueTest.java) was generated and what surprised me the most it compiled and passed all the tests it had written.
+Regarding the test quality please see for yourself, I think plenty is to be desired.

 ### Github Copilot
 Most of the developers I know are using some Generative AI chat in their work.
 So I decided to add GitHub Copilot to the mix.

 Aside.
 I have seen some companies trying to boost their value offering by including a library of prompts.
-Here is one prompt, completely for free... you are welcome 🤭
+Here is one prompt, completely for free... you are welcome

 This is the prompt I used for Copilot to generate tests.
 Since it can add context automatically I didn't have to add ExchangeService.java code explicitly.
 ```